VIAME/VIAME/doc/install_guide.rst

 Some of the dependencies required for Viame can be installed with one quick and easy instruction with no configuration required.
-Different Linux distributions may have different packages already installed, or may use a different package manager than apt, but even on Ubuntu this should help to provide a starting point.
+Different Linux distributions may have different packages already installed, or may use a different package manager than apt, but on Ubuntu this should help to provide a starting point.

 `sudo apt-get install git zlib1g-dev libcurl4-openssl-dev libexpat1-dev dh-autoreconf liblapack-dev libxt-dev`